ibm-cloud-docs/account/enterprise-tutorial.md

 ## Step 3.
 Import existing accounts
 {: #existing_accounts_tutorial}
+{: step}

 Now that you created an enterprise structure, you can import an existing account to the enterprise.
 When you import an account, it is permanently added to the enterprise.
-Just like when you create an enterprise, billing for the imported accounts transitions to being managed by the enterprise, but its users and resources remain the same.
+Like when you create an enterprise, billing for the imported accounts transitions to being managed by the enterprise, but its users and resources remain the same.
 For details, see [Importing existing accounts](/docs/account?topic=account-enterprise-add#add-accounts).

 To import an existing account, the following access is required: